The Ultimate Guide to Visiting Kona Coffee Farms with Kids on the Big Island

 Kona Coffee Living History Farm

-This is not a working commercial farm but rather a restored 1920s-era coffee homestead run as a living history museum by the Kona Historical Society.
-It is the only one of its kind in the nation, and it is an extraordinary educational experience for families.
-Costumed interpreters demonstrate what daily life was like for the Japanese immigrant families who built the Kona coffee industry, from hand-picking cherries to processing beans using traditional methods.
+This isn't a working commercial farm.
+It's a restored 1920s coffee homestead run as a living history museum by the Kona Historical Society.
+Costumed interpreters demonstrate what daily life was like for the Japanese immigrant families who built the industry - hand-picking, traditional pulping, the works.

 What Kids Actually Learn on Coffee Farm Tours